rian39/notes/deleuze_foucault.md

 no statement can have a latent existence 16

+statements resemble dreams and are trans- formed as in a kaleidoscope, depending on the corpus in question and the diagonal line being followed.
+But in another sense he can also claim that he has written only what is real, and used what is real, for everything is real in the statement, and all reality in it is openly on display.
+18

+Above all, what we have done is to discover and survey that foreign land where a literary form, a scientific proposition, a common phrase, a schizophrenic piece of non-sense and so on are also statements, but lack a common denominator and cannot be reduced or made equivalent in any discursive way.
+This is what had never before been attained by logicians, formalists or interpreters.
+Science and poetry are equal forms of knowledge.
+20

 science implies certain thresholds beyond which statements attain an 'epistemologization', a 'scientificity' or even a 'formalization' 19

 science is concentrated in an area of knowledge it does not absorb and in a formation which is in itself the object of knowledge and not of science.
 Knowledge [savoir] in general is not science or a even a particular corpus of knowledge 19